Hearing loss | Medical Council of Canada

 1. list and interpret critical clinical findings, including those based on

-1. an evaluation of potential risks for further hearing loss;
+1. an evaluation of potential risks for further hearing loss, and

 2. an early identification of hearing loss or deafness in infants and children;